cristopherchavezny/swift-classVSstruct-reading-swift-intro-000/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+It won't, homePlanet is a constant and can not be changed after it has been initialized
 ### Question 2

 Can you fix the class definition above so that it _does_ work?

+Change homePlanet to a variable.
+var homePlanet: String

 ### Question 3